 National Savings Certificate (NSC), which is also called a savings bond scheme is a fixed-income investment scheme, encourages small to mid-income investors to invest while saving on income tax under Section 80C.
 You can activate or avail this scheme at any Post Office in India.
 The NSC plan is backed by the Government of India, hence, it guarantees good returns.
-The lock-in period is five years, and the current rate of interest is set at 6.8%.
+The lock-in period is five years.
 Investing in NSC qualifies for section 80C tax deduction up to Rs.
 1.5 lakhs and the interest earned can be calculated using Fintra's NSC interest rate calculator.
 NSC, like other fixed-income instruments like PPF and Post Office FDs, is a low-risk investment vehicle.
 The minimum required deposit is Rs.
 100, and there is no maximum investment limit.
 For NSC investments there is also no TDS.

 The interest for National Saving Certificate (NSC) is compounded once a year, and it gets payable to the investor after five years.
 The interest earned every year is reinvested.
 In Fintra's NSC Interest Calculator 2023, one can enter the amount of their investment, the term is already fixed at 5 years along with the interest rates.
 After this, the calculator calculates the total earnings on the investment at maturity.
 Fintra's NSC Interest Calculator is a fast-track source enabling you to know how much you will receive on maturity, and instantly glimpse whether the plan fits your financial goals.